-The TOE, in its evaluated configuration, allows the user to authenticate using a password.
+The TOE, in its evaluated configuration, allows the user to authenticate using either a password or biometric (fingerprint on the 3, 3XL, 3a, 3a XL, 4a, 4a-5G, and 5; or Face unlock on the 4 and 4 XL).
 Upon boot, the first unlock screen presented requires the user to enter their password to unlock the device.
+The biometric sensors are disabled until the user enters their password for the first time.

-Upon device lock during normal use of the device, the user has the ability to unlock the phone by entering their password.
-Throttling of this input can be read about in the FIA\AFL\EXT.1 section.
+Upon device lock during normal use of the device, the user has the ability to unlock the phone either by entering their password or by using a biometric (using fingerprint or Face unlock) authentication.
+Throttling of these inputs can be read about in the FIA\AFL\EXT.1 section.
 The entered password is compared to a value derived as described in the key hierarchy and key table above (FCS\STG\EXT.2 and FCS\CKM\EXT.4, respectively).
+FIA\BMG\EXT.1 describes the password authentication process and its security measures.

-Some security related user settings (e.g. changing the password, setting up SmartLock, etc.) and actions (e.g. factory reset) require the user to enter their password before modifying these settings or executing these actions.
+Some security related user settings (e.g. changing the password, modifying, deleting, or adding stored fingerprint templates, setting up Face unlock, SmartLock settings, etc.) and actions (e.g. factory reset) require the user to enter their password before modifying these settings or executing these actions.
+In these instances, biometric authentication is not accepted to permit the referenced functions.